-- 1. Click User in the shortcut pane. - 2.
-In the task pane, click Transfer Users to Device.
-This will open the Select a Device window (see section 3.5.4.1). - 3.
-Select a device or devices from the list on the left by clicking the checkboxes next to device names. - 4.
-Click Synchronize All Users.
+- Click User in the shortcut pane. - In the task pane, click Transfer Users to Device.
+This will open the Select a Device dialog box (see section 3.6.5.1). - Select a device or devices from the list on the left by clicking the checkboxes next to device names. - Click Synchronize All Users.

-3.5.5.3 Retrieve user data from a device
+3.6.5.3 Retrieve user data from a device

-To retrieve data from a device,
+To retrieve data from a device:

-- 1. Click User in the shortcut pane. - 2.
-In the task pane, click Manage Users in Device.
-This will open the Select Target Device window.
+- Click User in the shortcut pane. - In the task pane, click Manage Users in Device.
+This will open the Select Target Device dialog box.

-- 3. Click a device name in the list on the left to display user templates contained in the device. - 4.
+- Click a device name in the list on the left to display user templates contained in the device. - 4.
 Click a user in the Template Information list (new users will be highlighted in yellow). - 5.
 Click Get From Device.